nimh-sfim/sleep-cognition/README.md

 ## Code

 The entire code for processing data for this study.
-The `code` folder includes scripts, while the `swarm` directory includes the swarm files for running on a cluster or with GNU Parallel.
+The `code` folder includes scripts, while the `swarm` directory includes the swarm files for running those scripts on a cluster or with GNU Parallel.
 Data were first converted to NIFTI with `convert_dicom.sh` using the associated `bids_config.txt` file.
 Next anatomical data were processed in the freesurfer longitudinal pipeline which can be done using `run_freesurfer` (or `swarm_freesurfer.txt`) and then both `swarm_longitude.txt` and `swarm_longitude_2.txt`.